devr24/NotificationHub/README.md

 ## Problem Description
 There is a need from many solutions to send notifications for particular events.
 An example would be sending an Order Invoice email to a customer when an order is created or sending an Sms notifications tracking events i.e Order is being packed, Order shipped, Order is with the courier etc.

-Currently, we have a heavy reliance on the eMailer eCron in Monolith for emails, as well as some of our applications integrating directly with Sendgrid.
-Obvious drawbacks from the emailer eCron is that its our old technology that’s due to be decommissioned as part of hollow-out work.
-Drawbacks from applications integrating directly are the development and repeating of code, as well as support and maintenance of similar code in multiple places.

 ## Solution Overview
 Development of a single “Notification Hub” microservice, that can exist on the evo platform, handling the brokering of multiple notification types to recipients.